New Jersey Club Liquor License Attorney

 Can I Hold Events at a Club Liquor License?

 Depending on the event taking place, a Club License may or may not be able to sell or serve alcoholic beverages.
-Specifically, if the club license chooses to hold a fundraiser which would be open to the public or individuals who are not bona fide members, than they club may not sell or serve alcoholic beverages (exception is if the club obtains a Social Affair Permit).
-Alternatively, where a bona fide member of the club hosts a private function on the licensed premises, than alcoholic beverages may be sold or served.
+Specifically, if the club licensee chooses to hold a fundraiser which would be open to the public or individuals who are not bona fide members, then the licensee may not sell or serve alcoholic beverages (exception is if the club obtains a Social Affair Permit).
+Alternatively, where a bona fide member of the club hosts a private function on the licensed premises, then alcoholic beverages may be sold or served.
 These types of private events include weddings, anniversaries, bar mitzvahs, baptisms or other social functions.

 Liquor License Attorneys in New Brunswick NJ

-For immediate consultation regarding your club license, contact the ABC attorneys at Proetta & Oliver by calling (732) 858-5857 today.
+For immediate consultation regarding your club license, contact the ABC attorneys at Proetta, Oliver & Fay by calling (732) 858-5857 today.